The Bones of St Nicholas

 So the French-Italian Vikings set off for Anatolia, and when they arrived at Nicholas’ church they asked the monastics where they might find the saint.
 “Why?” a monk asked suspiciously.
 “Have you come to take him away?”
 The Normans hemmed and hawed a bit, then drew their swords and tied up the monks, taking care not to kill anybody.
 They were really rather proud of that.

-A beefy fellow named Michael raised his warhammer and split the stone covering Nicholas’ tomb beneath his feet.
+A beefy fellow named Matthew raised his warhammer and split the stone covering Nicholas’ tomb beneath his feet.
 In he fell, to find himself waist-deep in a clear, floral oil, with the bones of St Nicholas floating about.
 He scooped up as a many as he could into a sack, leaving a rib or two behind, and the Normans raced back to Italy where they were welcomed as heroes for “rescuing” St Nicholas, whose relics were translated (reinterred) beneath the cathedral at Bari.

 We remember Nicholas for his faith, his generosity, his unwavering compassion for the littlest and least, and the wonders that he worked for the love of Jesus Christ.
 His image may have altered over time, yet he remains the very soul of Christian magnanimity, the spirit of giving, the blazing heart of light and life amidst the winter snows.
 Santa Claus is Christian to his core.